 Some friends respond as you would expect them to – they are warm, supportive, and available.
 Other friends may seem to be more awkward around you.
 They may act as if they don’t know what to say or do and seem to have a hard time being “normal.”
 Sometimes you can talk to your friends about their discomfort.
-Explain that you are the same person and you’d like to spend some of your remaining time with them, if they are willing to do that.
-Try to understand that what you are going through may cause your loved ones to think about the fact that they, too, will die.
-Because this is not a pleasant thing to do, they may avoid spending time with you.
+Explain that you’re the same person and you’d like to spend some of your remaining time with them, if they are willing to do that.
+Try to understand that what you’re going through may cause your loved ones to think about the fact that they, too, will die.
+Because this is not a pleasant thing to think about, some people may avoid spending time with you.

 Taking part in a group can give you sense of belonging.
 It also gives you a safe place to talk about fears and emotions that you may feel uncomfortable talking about with other people.
 Group involvement has been shown to ease isolation and reduce stress.

 There are many types of support groups, both formal and informal.
-Some of the formal groups are set up for caregivers, others for people with certain types of cancers, or people of certain ages.
+Some formal groups are set up for caregivers, others for people with certain types of cancers, or people of certain ages.
 There are bereavement groups for adults and even some for children who have lost a loved one to cancer.
 In a support group, you are with people who are coping with the same problems and issues that you are facing.
 The encouragement and understanding found in a group of people sharing a critical life experience can be very valuable.
-Groups may only last a given number of weeks or months or be open ended.
+Groups may only last a given number of weeks or months, or they may be open ended.